 If I can only give one tip – wear flats.
-Wearing heels to work is a silly idea anyway.
+This can also be very useful is you have jury selection in los angeles ca. Wearing heels to work is a silly idea anyway.
 I witnessed many an intern painfully change into their thoughtfully-packed flats straight after their lunch hour.
 Considering you will also have little to no idea what kind of work you will be doing, make sure you have at least two pairs of presentable and comfortable flat shoes to run around in…save the heels for nights out when you can’t hear the pain of your blisters over the raucous music.

 As I mentioned, absolutely follow the company in question on Twitter.
 If you don’t have or want a Twitter account, tough.
 It’s worth getting one if only to follow five to ten recognizable names, particularly people you know you may be working with.
 See above for the rest of the spiel.

 Try and suss out what they may want from you… For example, I am about to do work experience with Marie Claire, on the Features desk.
 At a recent event they ran, the Features Editor noted that doing a Journalism degree is invaluable for learning the basics of media law.
 I do not have a Journalism degree.
 I do, however, have a Kindle – so I’ve gone and bought a book on media law, which I am hoping to absorb by osmosis at some point.
 I’m hoping that if any doubts about my lack of official qualification are raised, I can rebuff them with a big ‘BUT…I’m aware I lack this, and I’ve tried to take the matter into my own hands.’
 Which I’m hoping will make me look proactive and resourceful.
+Yes, resourceful, like knowing the best white label web designer or where to get help for air conditioning Cincinnati OH or any other place if your boss asks.
+Even knowing the number to plumber services Summerlin NV or storage units Mclean VA sound like huge plusses.
 A sort of Blue Peter job, but at least it shows I’m trying and that I’ve thought about these things.

 And finally, try to know the company inside out.
 For example, with publication/magazine based companies, become familiar with the type of work they produce, the regular features, their audience type, how and to what extent they use their social media… Then, when they say, ‘How do you fancy doing the research for this week’s ‘THIS IS HOT AND THIS IS ATROCIOUS’ item, you can be assured in knowing, a) What the fluff they’re talking about, and b) The tone it should be written in, and the work expected from you.
 Preparing in a rather anal way for work experience may save you grief on the day of reckoning, when all you desperately want to do is impress anyone who happens to glance your way.